rails/solid_cable/README.md

 > Calling `bin/rails solid_cable:install` will automatically setup `config/cable.yml`, so no additional configuration is needed there (although you must make sure that you use the `cable` name in `database.yml` for this to match!).
 But if you want to use Solid Cable in a different environment (like staging or even development), you'll have to manually add that `connects_to` block to the respective environment in the `config/cable.yml` file.
 And, as always, make sure that the name you're using for the database in `config/cable.yml` matches the name you define in `config/database.yml`.

 Then run `db:prepare` in production to ensure the database is created and the schema is loaded.

+### Single database configuration

+Running Solid Cable in a separate database is recommended, but it's also possible to use a single database for both the app and Action Cable.

+1. Copy the contents of `db/cable_schema.rb` into a normal migration and delete `db/cable_schema.rb`
+2. Remove `connects_to` from `config/cable.yml`
+3. `bin/rails db:migrate`

+You won't have multiple databases, so `database.yml` doesn't need to have primary and cable database.

 ## Configuration